Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 5. Select **iothubowner** policy.

+> NOTE:  If you did not wait for the resource to provision you will not see any policies yet.

     ![The Azure portal is shown with the iothubowner selected.](./media/iot-hub-shared-access-policies-iothubowner.png "IoT Hub Owner shared access policy")

 6. In the **iothubowner** blade, select the Copy button to the right of the **Connection string - primary key** field.
 Paste the connection string value into a text editor, such as Notepad, as this will be needed later in this lab.